-The Company's TRS entities had net operating loss carryforwards for federal and state purposes of approximately \$12.3 million and \$23.3 million as of December 31, 2019 and 2018, respectively, to offset future taxable income.
-If not utilized, the federal net operating loss carryforwards will begin to expire in 2035, and the state net operating loss carryforwards will begin to expire in 2020.
+The Company's TRS entities had net operating loss carryforwards for federal and state purposes of approximately \$12.4 million and \$12.3 million as of December 31, 2020 and 2019, respectively, to offset future taxable income.
+If not utilized, the federal net operating loss carryforwards will begin to expire in 2036, and the state net operating loss carryforwards will begin to expire in 2021.
+The Company has \$0.4 million net operating loss carry-forwards with an indefinite carryforward period.
 The Company analyzed its material tax positions and determined that it has not taken any uncertain tax positions.
 The tax years 2016 and forward remain subject to examination by taxing authorities.
-In December 2017, the Tax Act was signed into law and reduces the U.S. federal corporate tax rate to 21%, effective January 1, 2018.
-All material impacts of the Tax Act have been reflected in the financial statements and their footnotes.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted into law.
+Although the CARES Act contains many income tax relief provisions, they are not estimated to have a material impact on the Company.
+As required under U.S. GAAP, the effects of tax law changes are recognized in the period of enactment.

-15. Commitments and Contingencies
+14. Commitments and Contingencies